sjl/.plan/README.markdown

 ### 2016-08-23

 * With Stephan's help I got part of his [GDL Reasoner Benchmark][gdl-bench] up and running.
-I think I should be able to plug in Temperance with another day or so of work.
+I think I should be able to plug in [Temperance][] with another day or so of work.
 It'll be nice to have a decent benchmark.
 * Changed Temperance's API to be more functional (e.g. instead of `(query foo)` using a global variable for a database it's now `(query db foo)`).
 This should make maintenance and composing things saner, at the cost of a bit of extra typing.
 * More [SICP][].
 Finished playing around with [Huffman Trees][huffman-trees].

+### 2016-08-24

+* Finished plugging [Temperance][] into the GDL benchmark suite.